Chia-Network/chia-docs/docs/16prefarm-custody/custody_tool_cli_reference.md

 | Short Command | Long Command | Type | Required | Description |
 |:-------------:|:------------:|:----:|:--------:|:------------|
 | -h            | --help       | None | False    | Show a help message and exit

+`SPEND_FILE` is an unsigned spend bundle.
+This command will convert the spend bundle into a QR code and open it into a web browser for printing.
+You can then scan this QR code, for example using an HSM's QR scanner, for easier signing.

 ---